 Kennedy Space Center Visitor Center, Florida

-Seeing rocket launches is most likely to happen at the at Kennedy Space Center (KSC), the launch site for more than 30 NASA and U.S. Air Force missions annually.
+Seeing rocket launches are most likely to happen at the Kennedy Space Center (KSC), the launch site for more than 30 NASA and U.S. Air Force missions annually.
 Because a live launch is so thrilling, we found having expert guidance — as we did at KSC — made it even more engaging for all ages.

-Fortunately, go or no-go, the KSC Visitors Center is a fascinating introduction to outer space, where man has been and hopes to go.
+Fortunately, go or no go, the KSC Visitors Center is a fascinating introduction to outer space, where man has been and hopes to go.
 Put it on your bucket list and plan your visit around a launch.

 Why a rocket launch and why now?

 KSC provides context to understand the enormity of any space effort.
-It was July 20, 1969 when Apollo 11 astronaut Armstrong descended the steps of a lunar probe, set his boot upon the moon’s surface and announced, “That’s one small step for man, one giant leap for mankind.”
+It was July 20, 1969, when Apollo 11 astronaut Armstrong descended the steps of a lunar probe, set his boot upon the moon’s surface, and announced, “That’s one small step for man, one giant leap for mankind.”

-During the seven years spent growing the Apollo program, more than 400,000 people worked full time to put a man on the moon because then-president John F. Kennedy declared it would be so.
+During the seven years spent growing the Apollo program, more than 400,000 people worked full-time to put a man on the moon because then-president John F. Kennedy declared it would be so.

 And more than 50 years on, a “moonshot” is still a big deal, at KSC.
-Look at the impact it had around the world, from products to imagination as featured in top 50 ways to commemorate the moon landing.
+Look at the impact it had around the world, from products to imagination as featured in the top 50 ways to commemorate the moon landing.

 The Apollo / Saturn V Apollo Center

-Please, start your visit to KSC first thing in the morning with the bus tour which has reopened with local safety protocols.
-Your guide will point out the launchpads, Mission Control building, working NASA facilities and commercial operators such as SpaceX, Boeing and Blue Origin.
+Please start your visit to KSC first thing in the morning with the bus tour, which has reopened with local safety protocols.
+Your guide will point out the launchpads, Mission Control building, working NASA facilities, and commercial operators such as SpaceX, Boeing, and Blue Origin.

-The tour is the only way to see the huge VAB, Vehicle Assembly Building – so large that clouds form inside when it’s raining.
-In the imposing Apollo/Saturn V Center hangar, understand the impact the moon landing had on our world and world view.
-The enormous Saturn V rocket that made space exploration possible hangs above memorabilia of all Apollo missions including Apollo 11.
+The tour is the only way to see the huge VAB Vehicle Assembly Building – so large that clouds form inside when it’s raining.
+In the imposing Apollo/Saturn V Center hangar, understand the impact the moon landing had on our world and worldview.
+The enormous Saturn V rocket that made space exploration possible hangs above memorabilia of all Apollo missions, including Apollo 11.

 Kids love this place even without a rocket launch

 At KSC, the multimedia displays make the history of space exploration accessible to kids and their grown-ups.
-Though some facilities have yet to reopen to curb the spread of coronavirus, you may just have to go back to try all the fun activities.

-Expect guided tours, options to try flight simulators and educational activities all around the facility; some for additional fees.
+Expect guided tours, options to try flight simulators, and educational activities all around the facility, some for additional fees.
 If you’re a kid, KSC also runs Space Camps and regular sleepovers, when ages 7 to 14 can choose between sleeping under the Space Shuttle Atlantis or the Apollo/Saturn V rocket.

 Ogle rockets and debrief astronauts at KSC